folio-org/okapi/doc/guide.md

-As you can see, none of those requirements specifically state rules for deployment and, as such, it would be entirely possible to integrate a third party web service (e.g. API of a publicly accessible internet service) as an Okapi module.
+As you can see, none of those requirements specifically state rules for deployment and, as such, it would be entirely possible to integrate a third party web service (e.g. the API of a publicly accessible Internet server) as an Okapi module.
 That is, assuming the endpoint style and versioning semantics are a close match for what is required in Okapi.